 Tips on how to start your journey to heal…

-THERAPY– Please get a therapist or a counselor that you connect with and that will help you get to the bottom of your “why”.
-Will help you decipher through your past story so you can focus on your future informed and being knowledgeable of who YOU are and who you were!
+THERAPY– Please get with a therapist or a counselor that you connect with, and that can help you get to the bottom of your “why.”
+They can help you decipher through your past story so you can focus on your future informed.
+This can help you be accepting of who YOU are and who you were!

-ACKNOWLEDGMENT- Being honest but not brutal with yourself is a great start to falling in love with you and the unique way you love.
-Finding out who you are, your flaws, accepting the things that make you who you are, acknowledge the things that you need to work on, and accepting your story even if it’s not the greatest.
-You have to love yourself and want to be around YOU because if you can’t hang out with you why should anyone else.
+ACKNOWLEDGMENT- Being honest but not brutal with yourself is an excellent start to falling in love with you and the unique way you love.
+Finding out who you are, your flaws, accepting the things that make you who you are, acknowledging the things you need to work on, and accepting your story even if it’s not the greatest.
+You have to love yourself and want to be around YOU because if you can’t hang out with you, why should anyone else.

 VULNERABILITY– You have to be honest with the people that love you and stop being toxic to the people that genuinely want to be around you.
 Be open!
 Tell them about yourself, about your day to day struggles, share your story, let them see YOU, let them be there for you, and let them love you the best way they know how without push back.
-Know that if they truly love you they will be there to cheer on your growth, but if they dip out just know that they weren’t worth it anyway.
-This is about you showing yourself that you’re capable of love and to be loved.
+Know that if they truly love you they will be there to cheer on your growth, but if they dip out just know that they weren’t worthy of your precence anyway.
+This is about you showing yourself that you’re capable of love and worthy of being loved.

 MEDITATE– SAT YOSELF DOWN somewhere quietly and breathe for 30 minutes.
-You want to go beyond your mind and experiences which can be described as peace, happiness, and bliss.
-It can help calm you, diminish stress or pain, help get you through a crisis, can help you in the middle of a panic attack, and it helps you to find a spiritual balance.
+You have to go beyond your mind and experiences.
+Find that inner place that is filled with peace, happiness, and bliss.
+Meditation can help calm you, diminish stress or pain, help get you through a crisis, can help you in the middle of a panic attack, and allows you to find a spiritual balance.

-FIGURE OUT YOUR TRIGGERS– Figuring out your triggers and how they affect you can be the most liberating part of all this because you won’t feel so NOT in control.
-Now, you can’t truly avoid all of your triggers but you can be prepared.
-You will be able to notice when you’re approaching an unavoidable trigger and implement the things that calm you so you stay in control.
+FIGURE OUT YOUR TRIGGERS– Figuring out your triggers and how they affect you can be the most liberating part of all this because it can help you not feel so NOT in control.
+Now, you can’t truly avoid all of your triggers but you can be prepared and not let them overwhelm you.
+You will notice when you’re approaching an unavoidable trigger and implement the things that calm you so you can stay in control.
 You can grab your journal, your bible, your favorite affirmations, and breathe through it.
 Eventually what used to cause you pain and anxiety attacks will no longer make you stumble, it will just show you just how strong you really are.

 MEDICATION– Medication is NOT the enemy!
-If you’re in a place that you can’t pull yourself out and if the fog gets too thick, and if you find yourself broken.
+If you’re in a place that you can’t pull yourself out of, or the fog gets too thick.
 Please seek help and discuss medications with your doctor and loved ones.

 I had to find my worthiness and speak up for myself, SO DO YOU!
-We have to always demand well balanced “ships” in our lives with family and friends.
-We have to always move with a genuine heart so our space is always protected.
-We may not be able to rid ourselves of worry and anxiety but what we can do is take it’s power over us away.
-If we can take the secret cloak off of suicide it won’t be able to thrive anymore because the only way it continues to overpower us is because it makes us feel ashamed and shame makes us keep secrets.
+We have to always demand well-balanced “ships” in our lives with family and friends.
+We have to move with a genuine heart, so our space is always protected.
+We may not be able to rid ourselves of worry and anxiety but what we can do is take away the power and control it has over us.
+If we take off the cover that we have put over suicide it wouldn’t be able to run rampant in our society anymore.
+Suicide thrives around us because the people that battle it feel ashamed, and shame makes them keep secrets.
 We have to know that we deserve to experience that feeling of unquestionable love… WE ALL DESERVE IT!!!!!